Skip to content

 Remove Certain Values

 Some remote stores (eg. Firestore) do not allow the value undefined.
-In this case you can set up a hook that completely removes undefined before the data is sent to your local and remote stores.
+In this case you can set up a hook that completely removes undefined before the data is sent to your cache and remote stores.
 For this example we're going to use a tiny helper utility I wrote called remove-anything.

 js